smithjph/Project-Euler/README.md

 # Project-Euler

+Problems are from https://projecteuler.net/.
 Solutions are coded in R.